Industry Benchmark Report (IBR)

 Do we need to provide evidence of sharing with the governing body?

 Yes.
-Employers must declare in the next Questionnaire that the documents have been provided to the governing body.
-We will verify if they have been generated when assessing whether you have met your Reporting compliance requirements.
+Employers must declare in the Questionnaire for the following reporting period that the documents have been provided to the governing body.
+We will verify if they have been generated when assessing whether you have met your reporting compliance requirements.

 What if the governing body is not in Australia?

-The Executive Summary and Industry Benchmark Report must be shared with the governing body, regardless of the board’s location.
+The Executive Summary and Industry Benchmark Report must be shared with the governing body, regardless of its location.